 Safety stock inventory does require more investment, but it also brings benefits that include avoiding stockouts, helping you weather inaccuracies in market forecasts, buffering against surges in demand, and allowing you to deal with lead times that turn out to be longer than desirable.

-For this reason, ShippingEasy recently added the ability to create safety stock within our Inventory Management tool.
-Simply tell the system how much to deduct from your actual quantity, and the numbers are adjusted automatically when you receive stock from your purchase orders.
+By telling your inventory system how much to deduct from your actual quantity, your numbers should be adjusted automatically when you receive stock from your purchase orders.
 Couple this with low-stock alerts and you’ll never have to worry about running out of an in-demand product again!

 3. Improve your stocktaking process.